Xilinx/xup_compute_acceleration/docs/README.md

 * Vitis 2020.1
 * AWS EC2 F1 f1.2xlarge (cloud)
-* Alveo U200 (local board, or cloud)

-This tutorial shows you how to use Vitis with either AWS EC2 F1 or Alveo U200 (locally, or in the Nimbix cloud).
-Sources and precompiled solutions are provided for AWS EC2 F1 x2.large and Alveo U200.
+This tutorial shows you how to use Vitis with AWS EC2 F1.
+Sources and precompiled solutions are provided for AWS EC2 F1 x2.large.
 You may be able to use the Vitis tutorial instructions with other cloud providers, and other hardware.

 ## Run Tutorial